120 jobs on line as James Hardie stops fibre cement production at Penrose

 The future of 120 Auckland manufacturing workers is on the line after James Hardie decided to stop manufacturing fibre cement building products for New Zealand at its Penrose base.

-Conrad Groenewald, the James Hardie Asia Pacific region general manager, has issued a statement indicating the company was talking to the staff and their union about the future.
+Conrad Groenewald, James Hardie Asia Pacific region general manager, has issued a statement indicating the company was talking to the staff and their union about the future.

 Following a review of its operations in New Zealand, the company would change how it makes and supplies fibre cement building products for the New Zealand market, the statement said.